Niquito/nihaulis/README.md

 Second of all, this was a quick app, writed in spanish and with some lack of features (like a nice alert system).

-There's a live demo on [www.nihaulis.hol.es](https://www.nihaulis.hol.es/).
+There's a live demo on [http://niquito.github.io/nihaulis/](Github pages).

 ## Criollo